Funding opportunity

 Access to UKRI supported facilities and services webinar

-We will be holding a webinar dedicated to informing prospective applicants across the UKRI research community on UKRI-supported facilities and services on offer across the research councils (subject to approval from individual facilities by request).
+We held a webinar dedicated to informing prospective applicants across the UKRI research community on UKRI-supported facilities and services on offer across the research councils.

-We will hold two identical webinars on 5 September 2024 and 11 September 2024 for prospective applicants.
-This will provide more information about the funding opportunity and a chance to ask questions.
+We will held two identical webinars on 5 September 2024 and 11 September 2024 for prospective applicants.

 Research disruption due to COVID-19